Covid-19: India registers 2.71 lakh new Covid-19 cases, 314 deaths

 As many as 66,21,396 Covid-19 vaccine doses were administered in the country in the past day.
 The total number of vaccine doses administered in the country since the vaccination drive began on January 16 last year is 1,56,76,15,454.

+Out of these, 3,38,50,912 vaccine shots have been administered to children between 15 and 18 years of age.
+Further, 43,19,278 precautionary doses of the vaccine have been administered to healthcare workers, frontline workers and senior citizens with co-morbidities.

+Over 14.13 crore (14,13,44641) vaccine doses are currently available with states and union territories, according to the Union government.

-The country has registered 7,743 new cases of the Omicron variant in the past 24 hours, according to the Union health ministry.
+The country has registered 7,743 new cases of the Omicron variant till now, constituting an increase of 28.17% since Saturday.

+Amid the rising Covid-19 cases, the Election Commission on Saturday extended the ban on physical rallies and roadshows in the five poll-bound states till January 22.
+The poll panel, however, allowed political parties to hold indoor meetings of up to 300 people or 50% of the venue’s capacity or the limit set by the state disaster management authority.